Building the Future

 that are involved in the restoration of downtown Manhattan.
 The unique seminar

-also featured hand-outs about terrorism; heating
+also featured hand-outs about terrorism; heating, ventilation, and air-conditioning

 systems; and protocol for handling suspicious packages.

 "On September 11th, we were not surprised, we were horrified and shocked,

 but not surprised," says Edward Fallon, director of operations, Brookfield

 Financial Properties, New York City.
 Fallon emphasized how having an effective